Neutrinomic/devefi_icrc_ledger/README.md

 2) Persistently, the system endeavors to register the transaction within the ledger.
 Despite any initial failures, the mechanism is designed to attempt indefinitely until successful registration is achieved.

 3) It is important to note that the module cannot ensure the transmission of the precise amount initially intended due to potential variations in ledger fees during the transaction process.
 In the rare event of such fluctuations, the adjusted fee will be deducted from the transaction amount.
+The fee gets refreshed every 600 cycles (every ~20min).

 4) Furthermore, while the module efficiently processes transactions, it does not assure the preservation of their original sequential order.